Waynesburg Historic District

 The Waynesburg Historic District is a national historic district that is located in Waynesburg, Greene County, Pennsylvania.

 It was added to the National Register of Historic Places in 1984.

 History and architectural features

 This district encompasses 183 contributing buildings that are located in the central business district and surrounding residential areas of Waynesburg.
 The buildings include notable examples of High Victorian Italianate, Second Empire, Queen Anne, and Georgian Revival-style architecture.
 Notable non-residential buildings include ten buildings associated with Waynesburg University, seven churches, the Greene County Courthouse, the Greene County Jail, and the Waynesboro Borough Building.
 Among the buildings at Waynesburg University are the separately listed Hanna Hall and Miller Hall.

-It was added to the National Register of Historic Places in 1984.